The Blue Notes: After The Blue Notes

+Legacy

 On 21 September 2007, President Thabo Mbeki gave official recognition to the contribution of the Blue Notes to South African music by awarding the group the national Order of Ikhamanga in Silver.
 The citation for the award stated, in part: "Blue Notes goes back to a golden age in South Africa's musical history.
 The multiracial band's eclectic and uniquely South African rendition of jazz made them a noteworthy jazz band in the international halls of fame.
 They were once one of the most popular jazz bands in the country, often defying the tyrannical race laws of the country in order to perform."

+Author and photographer Val Wilmer recalled that the Blue Notes "literally upturned the London jazz scene, helping to create an exciting climate in which other young players could develop their own ideas about musical freedom."
+Pianist Keith Tippett stated: "I was bowled over by these guys.
+There was an inherent freedom and flexibility in the playing, coupled with impressive technique and with a robust muscularity that I'd never heard live before."
+All About Jazz reviewer Chris May described the group's music as "exuberant jazz, often raucous, sometimes poignant," and noted: "Rising above the trauma that refugee status brings, the band's music... exhibited a resolve to live life to the full."

 Marcus Wyatt launched the Blue Notes Tribute Orkestra in 2017 to bring greater recognition to the music of The Blue Notes.